-Animal dealer Santa Cruz Biotechnology (SCBT), which has been cited for gross animal welfare violations, particularly in regards to its care and treatment of hundreds of goats, will soon face penalties outlined in a 2012 complaint filed by the U.S. Department of Agriculture (USDA).
+Animal dealer and research facility Santa Cruz Biotechnology (SCBT), which has been cited for gross animal welfare violations, particularly in regards to its care and treatment of hundreds of goats, will soon face penalties outlined in a 2012 complaint filed by the U.S. Department of Agriculture (USDA).
 SCBT, one of the world’s largest suppliers of goat antibodies, is alleged to have “willfully” violated the Animal Welfare Act (AWA) 78 times from 2007-2012.
-A hearing date is scheduled for mid-July, and USDA must hold SCBT accountable for these violations to the fullest extent of the law.
+A hearing date is scheduled for July 14.
+USDA must hold SCBT accountable for these violations to the fullest extent of the law!

 USDA’s Animal and Plant Health Inspection Service (APHIS) typically inspects animal facilities once or twice per year, but SCBT was inspected nine times in 2012 alone.
 Reports documented that many goats were so thin that they had “protruding hips, ribs, and spinal processes,” while others suffered from broken legs, as well as various skin conditions, hair loss, nasal discharge, respiratory problems, and anemia.
 In one account, a goat who could not stand was found lying down with food placed just out of reach.
 When offered food by the inspector, the goat willingly ate.
 Another, with a painful broken leg, had lost his/her cast and went untreated for three days because the veterinarian “had not had time to attend to the goat.”
 Another goat apparently was kept alive for three weeks after a veterinarian recommended euthanasia.